-Even if the millions of consumers burned in the most recent rash of breaches start clamoring for EMV cards, those cards will offer no extra defense unless retailers update their equipment from their antiquated mag stripe card readers.
-That will cost merchants money (as in hundreds of millions), but the card networks (Visa, MasterCard, AmEx and Discover) are giving both them and card-issuing banks an incentive (both a carrot and a stick) to upgrade by October 2015.
+Even if every card issued in the U.S. gets a chip, those cards will offer no extra defense unless retailers update their equipment from their antiquated mag stripe card readers.
+That will cost merchants money (as in hundreds of millions), but the card networks (Visa, MasterCard, AmEx and Discover) gave both them and card-issuing banks an incentive (both a carrot and a stick) to upgrade by October 2015.
 At that point, the networks instituted a “fraud liability shift.”
 That’s a fancy way of saying “adapt or pay.”
 If a consumer’s card is involved in fraud, whichever party involved in the transaction (the bank that issued the card or the merchant that accepted it) that didn’t upgrade to EMV will be held accountable.
 In other words, the least secure party ends up holding the bag in case of fraud.

 Where can I get one in 2017?

 Use the chart below to find out which issuers are providing EMV chip cards for Americans.
 This list is periodically updated as new cards come onto the market.
 Please note that technically speaking, most of the cards issued in the US are chip and signature.
-A few, however (for example, the Barclaycard Arrival Plus World Elite MasterCard and the Sam’s Club 5-3-1 card) have PIN capabilities.
+A few, however, have PIN capabilities.
 That means you can set a PIN, allowing the card to be used in situations where a PIN is required (generally at unmanned payment terminals abroad).
-That being said, even signature-based EMV chips will still work with most international merchants (a possible exception being unmanned terminals at gas stations and tollbooths).
+However, even signature-based EMV chips will still work with most international merchants (a possible exception being unmanned terminals at gas stations, train station kiosks and tollbooths).
 If you notice your card is listed on the chart, but doesn’t have a chip, you can request a replacement from your issuer.